-Status of the Project: KCC performed groundwater sampling on October 12th, 2022.
-The lower aquifer(MW-1D) well tested at the KCC lab at 245 mg/l chlorides, 30 mg/L higher than last year.
-This well has risen in chlorides over several years except for last year.
-This year year continues the upward trend in chlorides.
-MW-2 at the toe of the scar also showed higher chlorides from 2021 at 1,900 mg/l.
-MW-2 has dropped slightly during the last two years except for this year wich a significate increase occured.
-The area has had lower than average precipitation for the last year and which could be concentrating the chlorides at the wells location.
-KCC found MW-2 broken at the ground surface during last years sampling event.
-KCC repaired and placed protective t-post markers around the well since last years sampling.
+Status of the Project: KCC performed groundwater sampling on August 31, 2023.
+Due to crops and access issues, KCC hiked to the wells and hand-bailed them instead of utilizing a submersible pump.
+The lower aquifer (MW-1D) well tested at the KCC lab at 240 mg/l chlorides, almost the same as last year's 245 mg/L. This well has risen in chlorides over several years except for the last two years.
+MW-2 at the toe of the scar also showed the same chlorides from 2022 at 1,900 mg/l.
+The area has had lower than average precipitation for the last year as the regional drought continues which could be concentrating the chlorides at the well location.

 Recommendation for Future Work: KCC recommends the continued sampling of the monitoring wells.
 The site has only two monitoring wells, one in the shallow toe and the other in the deep aquifer.
 If the immediacy of this site increases, the first step would be to drill and install more monitoring wells to delineate the plume.
 In addition, long-term monitoring is suggested for the site unless the lower aquifer continues to substantially increase in chlorides, which would warrant further investigation into the source.
+The trigger for a deep aquifer investigation would be if the deep aquifer (MW-1D) reaches the 350 mg/L target level.

-Level of Remediation Sought: Ideal: 50 mg/l Target: 350 mg/l
+Ideal: 50 mg/l Target: 350 mg/l